 My wife and I are all-inclusive veterans.
 Our room was well maintained by our housekeeper.
 Large variety of food to pick from.....if you can't find something you like you are definitely too-picky.
 Alcoholic drinks were good...if they weren't strong enough just ask and they would make them stronger!..lol.
 The weather didn't cooperate as far as the wind, but it was sunny everyday.
 Overall a good experience.

-Traveller from new york
+Traveller from Oklahoma

 The Riu Palace Paradise Island resort faces an ivory-sand beach stretching 5 km (3 miles) along the Atlantic Ocean; a casino …More

 We enjoyed our stay though most of the staff were not very welcoming and usually seemed to be going through the motions or hoping for tips!

 The location is excellent and there are obvious opportunities to walk the long, lovely beach.

 We were unfortunate to pick a period when lots and lots of young swimmers from all the Caribbean countries were based at the hotel for a big event, making for chaos in the buffet restaurant at breakfast and lunch times - the staff coped badly with the numbers, food was not plentiful or properly replenished at these times.
 Fortunately, in the evening it was possible to book places in the other restaurants, all of which were really good.

 At no point in our stay did any staff go out of their way to get to know you and often service was slow and waiters/waitresses were offhand, particularly in the buffet restaurant, which could benefit from decent management!
 In the evening restaurants everything was much better and we thoroughly enjoyed every evening meal.